rsibanez89/simple-post-messages-sails/README.md

 	</div>
 	```

-Note that we just included the content, we didn't include the header of the HTML.
+Note that we just included the content (body of the HTML), we didn't include the header of the HTML.
 That is because sails inject this code inside "view/layout.ejs" where the tag "<%- body %>" is.

 6. Start the app and go to http://localhost:1337/.